Projects Offered

 Scientific Background

-PhD Project: R-loop regulation by tumor suppressors: an Achilles heel to target cancer cells?
+PhD Project: R-loops in cancer cells: an Achilles heel to target cancer cells?

 Our unpublished data indicate that loss of a specific tumor suppressor (TS) gene results in an increased, unscheduled R-loop formation.
-The increased R-loop formation is linked to replication stress and activation of the DNA damage signaling network.
-Aim of this PhD project is to study the underlying mechanism of R-loops formation and its role in genome instability and cancer cell sensitivity to therapy by addressing the following scientific questions or applying the following methodology and techniques:
+This increased R-loop formation is linked to replication stress and activation of the DNA damage signaling network.
+Aim of this PhD project is to study the underlying mechanism of R-loops formation and its role in genome instability and cancer cell sensitivity to therapy by addressing the following scientific questions will be addressed by applying multiple methods and techniques from molecular biology, cell biology and biochemistry:

 If you are interested in this project, please select Hofmann as your group preference in the IPP application platform.